-- 41. During the Relevant Period, Defendants OIG, OM, and Satellite Holdings, by and through DaCorta, Montie, Duran, and Haas (and/or their other employees or agents), fraudulently solicited and obtained over \$75 million from approximately 650 pool participants as investments in the Oasis Pools.
-Defendants made material misrepresentations and omissions to pool participants and prospective pool participants via the Oasis website, telephone calls, in-person meetings, and in promissory notes they executed with pool participants.
-Defendants' fraudulent solicitations included, but were not limited to, representations that: - a) all pool funds would be used to trade forex; - b) pool participants would receive a minimum 12% guaranteed annual return from forex trading;
+42. During the Relevant Period, Defendants OIG, OM, and Satellite Holdings, by and through DaCorta, Montie, Duran, and Haas (and/or their other employees or agents), fraudulently solicited and obtained over \$75 million from approximately 650 pool participants as investments in the Oasis Pools.
+Defendants made material misrepresentations and omissions to pool participants and prospective pool participants via the Oasis website, group conference calls hosted by Oasis, telephone calls, in-person meetings, and in promissory notes they executed with pool participants.
+Defendants' fraudulent solicitations, as is illustrated by the following representative examples, included, but were not limited to, representations that: